-1994 Ottawa Loggers TeeRegular price $34.00 Save $0.00
+1994 Ottawa Loggers TeeRegular price $32.00

 For the 1995 RHI season, the New England Stingers relocated to Ottawa, ON and changed their name to the Loggers.
 The team finished second in the Atlantic Division that season with a 14-9-1 record, which was third in the Eastern Conference.
 In the regular season, centreman Chris Palmer led the team in scoring with 35 goals and 33 assists in 22 games, which was ninth in the league.
 Goaltender Sylvain Rodrigue won the Outstanding Goaltender award for posting an .838 save percentage and a 6.06 goals-against average in seventeen regular-season matches.
 In the playoffs, the Loggers lost to the Philadelphia Bulldogs in a two-game sweep of the best-of-three series.
 The 1996 RHI season was not nearly as successful as the inaugural season for the Loggers.
 The team finished last in the Central Division and the Eastern Conference, and failed to qualify for the playoffs.
 One week before the start of the 1997 RHI season the league took over the team due to financial difficulties.

-Crafted with the intention of being the softest shirt in your lineup, our signature tees are cut for a modern fit and printed with inks that actually blend into the fabrics giving it more character with every wash.
+Crafted with the intention of being the softest shirt in your lineup, our signature tees are made with premium airlume (for softness) and ringspun (for durability) cotton combined with poly to make the perfect tee👌 that wears and feels like a well-worn favorite.
+Our garments are printed with inks that actually blend into the fabric giving it more character and true vintage look with every wash.

-· Made in a certified eco-friendly facility
+- Made in certified eco-friendly facilities ♻️